 Nebraska gained 569 yards on the ground, the seventh-best rushing day by a Cornhusker squad.
 Junior Damon Benning led the rushing attack with 173 yards and three first-quarter touchdowns, while freshman Ahman Green added 113 yards and two scores.

 The game marked the 31st game all time and the second consecutive week in which Nebraska had two 100-yard rushers.
 It was the first time since midway through the 1991 season that NU had back-to-back games with two runners over 100 yards.

 The Blackshirt defense shut down Pacific, before putting in reserve units midway through the third quarter.
 The Tiger offense had just 73 yards at halftime and finished the game with 197 total yards, including just 60 on the ground.
-In fact, Pacific did not cross midfield until less than seven minutes remaining in the third period.
+Pacific did not cross midfield until less than seven minutes remained in the third period.